-Requirement Examples of how to evidence the requirement is met PDRS Rule Reference Method Guide section You are the original Capacity Holder For BESS2, this means you are the account holder of the electricity account for the National Metering Identifier, and are the person who has signed the demand response contract with the DRA For all other activities, this means you are the Purchaser.
-For BESS2, the evidence must clearly show who is the account holder of the electricity account for the National Metering Identifier.
+Requirement Examples of how to evidence the requirement is met PDRS Rule Reference Method Guide section You are the original Capacity Holder For BESS2, this means you are the account holder of the electricity account for the National Metering Identifier, and are the person who has signed the demand response contract with the DRA For all other activities, this means you are For BESS2, the evidence must clearly show who is the account holder of the electricity account for the National Metering Identifier.
 The account holder must be the same person who has signed the demand response contract with the Demand Response Aggregator.
 For example, an electricity bill that shows the NMI and account holder name.
 For all Activity Definitions except BESS2, the evidence must show you are the "Purchaser".
 For example, a purchasing receipt or lease agreement showing you are the owner, occupier, or operator.
-Cls 4.1(a), 7.1.3, 7.1.6, 8.1.5, and 9.1.3 Section 7.1 If you're not the original Capacity Holder, you must be correctly nominated as the Capacity Holder For all Activity Definitions except BESS2, signed Nomination Form containing the same information as the Nomination Template we have published on our website.
+Cls 4.1(a), 7.1.3, 7.1.6, 8.1.5, and 9.1.3 Section 7.1 the Purchaser.
+If you're not the original Capacity Holder, you must be correctly nominated as the Capacity Holder For all Activity Definitions except BESS2, signed Nomination Form containing the same information as the Nomination Template we have published on our website.
 For BESS2, evidence of nomination by the account holder that complies with the Nomination Specification for BESS2 published on our website.
-If applicable, a copy of the revocation of previous nominations.
+If applicable, a copy of the revocation of previous nominations on or before the implementation date.
 Cl 4.1(b) Section 7.2 Implementation Date For RDUE and BESS1 activities: Evidence must show the date the new EUE is installed at the site.
 For example, a Certificate of Compliance of Electrical Work (CCEW), tax invoice, run sheet, signed owner and contractor declaration or time-stamped photograph.
-For BESS2: Evidence must show the date that the contract is signed.
-For example, a signed and dated contract, or evidence of the date the contract is digitally signed or accepted by the customer.
-Cls 7.1.2, 7.1.5, 8.1.4 and 9.1.3 Section 7.3.2
+Cls 7.1.2, 7.1.5, 8.1.4 and 9.1.2 Section 7.3.2 For BESS2 on or after 1 July 2025: • Evidence must show the date the battery is onboarded with the Demand Response Aggregator